nadiarashad/hosted-ncnews/README.md

 The following dependancies will need to be installed using the Node Package Manager (npm i or npm install)

-npm i @reach/router minimum version required
+npm i @reach/router

-npm i axios minimum version required
+npm i axios

 npm i bootstrap minimum version required "bootstrap": "^4.4.1"